The OHSU Knight Cancer Institute provides the most advanced diagnosis and treatment for thyroid cancer in the Pacific Northwest. We offer:

 Clinical trials and research

-Extensive research: At OHSU, many providers are also scientists who are researching ways to improve care for patients with thyroid cancer.
+Extensive research: Many of our providers are also scientists who are researching new ways to help patients with thyroid cancer.
 Our doctors have published dozens of studies on thyroid cancer.
-This highlights OHSU’s commitment to push scientific boundaries and to bring improvements to patients as quickly as possible.
+This highlights our commitment to push scientific boundaries and to bring improvements to patients as quickly as possible.

 Clinical trials: The Knight Cancer Institute offers access to hundreds of clinical trials to test new therapies.
 One of our trials led to U.S. Food and Drug Administration approval for a medication to treat a type of thyroid cancer.